ExchMaster/TerraformMultiVM/README.md

 * Apply: ```terraform apply -var-file=us2/environment.tfvars -var-file=us2/secrets.tfvars -state us2/terraform.tfstate -parallelism=400```
 * Delete: ```terraform destroy -var-file=us2/environment.tfvars -var-file=us2/secrets.tfvars -state us2/terraform.tfstate```
 * NOTE:  The use of parallelism (see Apply example) dramatically affects deployment speed.
 By default terraform will utilize 10 parallel operations.
 For large deployments this will signifigantly slow down deployment time.

+Special thanks to [Brandon](https://github.com/rohrerb) for shareing the original code, time, and knowledge to get this going as quickly as we did.